Azure/mapotf/doc/d/provider_schema.md

 The `provider_schema` data source retrieves the schema from a specified Terraform provider.
 This schema includes information about the provider's resources, their attributes, and nested blocks.

+Only resource schemas would be exported this time.

 ## Example Usage

 ```hcl